safex/safex_miner/README.md

 npm run make-all-installers
 ```

-to make all installer.
+to make all installers.
 This will work only on Mac because of Mac.

 You can also run